 The submarine was the first vessel of the United States Navy to be named after the kingfish, a fish from the mackerel family.
-It was sponsored by Mrs. Harry A. Stuart, wife of Rear Admiral Harry A. Stuart and had Lieutenant Commander Vernon L. "Rebel" Lowrance in command.
+It was sponsored by Mrs. Harry A. Stuart, wife of Rear Admiral Harry A. Stuart, and had Lieutenant Commander Vernon L. "Rebel" Lowrance in command.
 It was built by Portsmouth Naval Shipyard in 1941, a time when asbestos was a greatly popular insulating material.
-For this reason, everyone who was present on the USS Kingfish, even for a short period, should undergo regular medical examinations to ensure the asbestos fibers they inhaled onboard have not affected their lungs.
 In 1946, the submarine was decommissioned and later sold for scrap.
 Because it is resistant to heat, fire, and chemicals and does not conduct electricity, asbestos was a widely used material, and its use continued to grow throughout most of the 20th century until its carcinogenic effects caused its effective demise as a mainstream construction and fireproofing material in most countries.
 When there is a suspicion of an asbestos-related disease, you may be asked to undergo diagnostic tests, including x-rays, MRIs, CT scans, and lung function tests.
 If you were exposed to asbestos while serving aboard the USS Kingfish (SS-234), you may be entitled to compensation for your pain, suffering, and financial losses.